jyunhanlin/next-migration-mapping/README.md

 ## When

-When applying incremental migration, we want to reuse the code.
+When applying incremental migration, and we want to reuse the code.
 We can implement some component or some library with Next.js API, so the legacy code can reuse on both legacy codebase and the Next.js codebase.

 ## How